jrudolph/twaeng-pop-sign/README.md

 ![First Attempts](docs/first-attempts.jpg)

-The first try already showed some color patterns which are part of the pico examples.
+Connecting to the Pico and running the pico example without changes worked well and showed the predefined animation patterns of the example.

 This looked promising so I came up with a design about how to wire more of those LEDs to form the letters "pop!".